gildas-lormeau/zip.js/BENCHMARKS.md

 reverses: fflate takes 102 ms, jszip 444 ms and the three zip.js rows 476 to 628 ms, with `DecompressionStream` the slowest of them, the same per-entry cost as in compression. fflate uses the least memory on both workloads, 34 % of the `DecompressionStream` row on the small files, and the WebAssembly and pure-JavaScript rows peak higher than `DecompressionStream`.
+The three zip.js rows allocate the same 800 MB of stream objects over the 5,000 entries, about 160 KB per entry.
+The WebAssembly and pure-JavaScript codecs run on the JavaScript thread, so V8's incremental marking keeps more of that garbage alive between collections, and that is the difference between the rows.

 ### Streaming a 256 MB file, disk to disk